Josuto/monguito/README.md

 ```

 > [!NOTE]
 > To ensure operation atomicity you must use a MongoDB cluster (e.g., a replica set) and make your custom repository extend `MongooseTransactionalRepository`.
 All the inherited default CRUD operations (i.e., the operations specified at `Repository` and `TransactionalRepository`) will be then guranteed to be atomic when a client of your custom repository invokes them.
 If you want to add a custom atomic operation that composes any other default or custom operation to your repository, then use the [`runInTransaction`](#custom-transactional-operations) utility function.
-You can check the [soft deleteAll function](examples/nestjs-mongoose-book-manager/README.md#book-repository) as a custom atomic composite operation implementation example.
+You may check a soft deletion-based version of `deleteAll` [here](examples/nestjs-mongoose-book-manager/README.md/#book-repository) as a custom atomic composite operation implementation example.

 ### `saveAll`